MQPlugins/MQ2List/README.md

 ### Some Internal Notes
 The Plugin has a global Map that holds all of the Lists you create/delete/edit.
 Given the global nature of this variable, it will PERSIST through macros.
 This could be a good thing, it could be a bad thing, I don't really know.
 Ultimately just know this and be smart about it.
 You can easily control how this works though, if you want a fresh list for each time you start a macro simply call the /clist reset at the top of macros accordingly.

+## TODO LIST
+Below are a list of improvements I personally intend to make or would like to see others contribute.
+Please feel free to submit pull requests with any of your recommended updates as well and I'll be happy to include them!

+* Add the ability to iterate through the list in some manner.
+I think this would be somewhat challenging but NOT impossible.
+Within the Macro itself it may look a bit hacky but I think we can make it work!
+* Add the ability to retrieve items from lists based off an index
+* Add the ability to list out all Lists in the global map
+* Do a better job with casting/converting/handling C/C++ strings etc. If you look at the source you'll see what I mean, it's just odd going from strcpy and string and so forth.
+I'm new to C/C++ so be gentle!
+* Lots more!